Adi5423/Space-Sandbox-Simulation/README.md

 # AstroSandbox

-A lightweight space simulation project that demonstrates basic orbital mechanics and 3D rendering.
+A lightweight space simulation project that demonstrates basic orbital mechanics and 3D rendering using OpenGL.
+This project provides an interactive 3D environment for visualizing and experimenting with space physics concepts.

+## Demo Video

+Check out the [Coordinate System Demo](Coordinate%20System%20Demo.mp4) to see the project in action, showcasing the 3D coordinate system, camera controls, and basic rendering features.

 ## Prerequisites

 - CMake (version 3.10 or higher)
 - MinGW-w64 (for Windows)
 - Git
+- OpenGL 3.3+ compatible graphics card

 ## Project Structure
 ```